-Also in January 2021, we entered into the January 2021 Inducement Letters with certain holders of the Existing Warrants, pursuant to which such holders exercised for cash their Existing Warrants to purchase 6,620,358 shares of our common stock in exchange for the January 2021 Inducement Warrants on substantially the same terms as the Existing Warrants, except as set forth in the following sentence, to purchase up to 7,944,430 shares of our common stock, which was equal to 120% of the number of shares of our common stock issued upon exercise of the Existing Warrants.
-The purchase price of the January 2021 Inducement Warrants was \$0.125 per share underlying each January 2021 Inducement Warrant, and the January 2021 Inducement Warrants had an exercise price of \$6.36 per share.
+Also in January 2021, we entered into the Inducement Letters with certain holders of the Existing Warrants, pursuant to which such holders exercised for cash their Existing Warrants to purchase 6,620,358 shares of our common stock in exchange for the Inducement Warrants on substantially the same terms as the Existing Warrants, except as set forth in the following sentence, to purchase up to 7,944,430 shares of our common stock, which was equal to 120% of the number of shares of our common stock issued upon exercise of the Existing Warrants.
+The purchase price of the Inducement Warrants was \$0.125 per share underlying each Inducement Warrant, and the Inducement Warrants have an exercise price of \$6.36 per share.